-By Marie Brownell, Senior Estate Planning Lawyer, Equity Trustees
+By Marie Brownell, National Manager Estate Planning, Equity Trustees

 It can seem like the perfect solution to downsizing and staying close to family – especially when the big old family home is well, too big now, and maybe a bit further away from the grandkids than you’d like.

 And maybe your health and fitness are not what is used to be, so it’d be nice to have family around in case you need the odd lift or a bit of help.
 Maybe it gets a bit lonely from time to time particularly after the death of your life partner.

 Sadly, in our line of work, we often see cases where people have ended up in very difficult circumstances at a time when they are most vulnerable.
 The assets they have built during their lifetime, especially the value in the family home, should provide them with the financial security they need and deserve as they get old.

 It’s unfortunately common and the story goes something like this: Mum or Dad (let’s say it’s Mum) is recently widowed and getting on in years.
 A well-meaning adult child suggests and convinces them that the best thing for them to do is to sell up the family home and move into a purpose-built granny flat on their property.
 They promise Mum that they will take care of everything including them.
 Mum will be happier and safer.
 Mum finally decides this may be for the best.
 The family home is sold, and Mum is persuaded to put the proceeds of the sale into the adult child’s mortgage, loan it to them, or invest it in something like a holiday house for “the whole family to enjoy”.
 Sometimes it’s presented as an ‘exchange’ or just to ‘help out’, sometimes to ‘offset the cost’ or to financially contribute in some way to the new arrangement.